Table View High School

-Table View High School was founded in 1986 in Table View, near Cape Town, and is a public school that enrolls both boys and girls (co-educational).
+Table View High School is a public English medium high school, was founded in 1986 in Table View, near Cape Town, and is a public school that enrolls both boys and girls (co-educational).
 The school is financially assisted by the Western Cape Education Department and therefore, like most other schools in South Africa, it charges a school fee, as regulated by the South African Schools Act.
 The school's current principal as of 2018 is Ms. R Cummings.

 Academics

 The school performs well when it comes to academics.
 A 100% matric pass rate has been achieved for 11 years in a row (2000 to 2011) and again in 2018.

 TVHS offers a variety of subjects.

 In Grades 8 and 9 there are nine compulsory subjects: